mdda/mdda.github.io/_posts/OSS/2016-11-25-nvidia-on-fedora-25.md

  [ 49.
 64.]]
 {% endhighlight %}

-or, on another machine :
+or the relevant device lines on another machine :

 {% highlight python %}